28 Mar THE REBIRTH OF BREAKFAST

 Eggs: The “incredible edible egg” (yes, I remember that commercial) has made a complete comeback.
 (Now this is one of the very few “good-for-you foods” that has been mass advertised).
 The egg white is a perfect protein, containing all essential amino acids, and the yolk is full of essential vitamins and minerals and gives us a healthy dose of good fat that keeps us satiated for hours and hours.
 It really is the perfect food.
 The only thing eggs are missing are fiber.
 So when I have eggs for breakfast, I usually make an omelet full of fresh veggies topped with a hefty splash of hot sauce to jump- start my metabolism.
 If I eat a hard-boiled egg, I usually eat a handful of raw almonds with it.

 Avocados: Avocados are a healthy fat that satisfies our cravings.
 I eat avocados almost every day.
 I chop them in salads, add them to omelets, and even use them as an edible garnish to many main dishes.
 But one of my favorite new ways to eat them is in an amazingly easy and delicious breakfast recipe that I just found.
 I crack an egg into the center of an avocado and bake for 25 minutes.
-Click here for the easy recipe.
+Click here to print recipe or watch YouTube video here.
 My kids LOVE these!

 Chia Seeds: Yes, I have jumped on the chia seed bandwagon.
 Why?
 Because they are amazing!
 Just like eggs, they are a complete protein, containing all 9 essential amino acids.
 In addition, they are full of fiber and a great source of healthy fats.
 Hooray!
 I add chia seeds to anything I can: desserts, soups, salads, chili… I even coat my Healthy Chicken Strips in them.
 However, for breakfast, I like to make a chia seed and almond milk pudding the night before and add fresh fruit and nuts in the morning.
 And because chia seeds don’t really have a flavor, the sky’s the limit as to the flavor combinations you can make.
 Click here for the basic recipe.